Everything you need to know about locating our pipelines and other infrastructure before starting works.

 How to locate pipelines

-You can order e-plans showing our water, wastewater and drainage mains through BuilderNet, our online self-service system.
+You can also order e-plans to find the location of our water, wastewater and drainage mains through BuilderNet, our online self-service system.

-E-plans show the approximate horizontal location of most buried water, sewerage and drainage pipelines, but the they do not show pipeline depth.
+E-plans show the approximate horizontal location of most buried water, sewerage and drainage pipelines.

 Order your e-plan now